google-marketing-solutions/advanced-bidding-manager/README.md

  1. Open the Spreadsheet, go to the **Ads Bidding** menu > **Initialize Spreadsheet**.

+ 2. Use the **Ads Bidding** menu > **Load Customer Ids** menu item.
+    It will fetch all customer ids under a given LOGIN_CUSTOMER_ID and populate the "Customers" sheet.
+    This data can be used for both Load Strategies and Simulations instead of the hardcoded list of Customer Ids.
+    If you want to load only specific CIDs, add them in the Customer ID column of the Customers sheet.

- 2. Use the **Load Strategies** option to fetch all your current portfolio bidding strategies (ROAS).
+ 3. Use the **Load Strategies** option to fetch all your current portfolio bidding strategies (ROAS).
     It will fetch all the bidding targets and populate the "Targets" sheet.

- 3. Update the new ROAS target column on the spreadsheet.
+ 4. Update the new ROAS target column on the spreadsheet.
 This is the only field that can be changed.

- 4. Use the **Update Strategies** option to push your new ROAS targets to Google Ads.
+ 5. Use the **Update Strategies** option to push your new ROAS targets to Google Ads.

- 5. Use the **Ads Bidding** menu > **Load Simulations** menu item.
+ 6. Use the **Ads Bidding** menu > **Load Simulations** menu item.
     It will fetch all the bidding strategies simulations and populate the "Simulations" sheet.

 Note: you can change the sheet names by changing the lines:
 ```
 const TARGETS_SHEET = "Targets";
 const SIM_SHEET = "Simulations";
+const CID_SHEET = "Customers";
 ```